BAPTIST BELIEFS AND DOCTRINE

-We most closely align with the Baptist doctrine as expressed in the 1963 Baptist Faith and Message.
+While we are not affiliated with any specific denomination, we most closely align with the historic Baptist doctrine as expressed in the 1963 Baptist Faith and Message.
 A few of these beliefs include:

 THE SCRIPTURES - The Holy Bible was written by men divinely inspired and is the record of Gods revelation of Himself to man.
 It is a perfect treasure of divine instruction.
 It has God for its author, salvation for its end, and truth, without any mixture of error, for its matter.
 It reveals the principles by which God judges us; and therefore is, and will remain to the end of the world, the true center of Christian union, and the supreme standard by which all human conduct, creeds, and religious opinions should be tried.
 The criterion by which the Bible is to be interpreted is Jesus Christ.